Nice to be with you on this, the last Friday of summer.

 Well, it's past time.

-Uh Iran declared war on the United States in 1979, and they have been waging war against us ever since.
+Iran declared war on the United States in 1979, and they have been waging war against us ever since.

 It's been one-sided.

-And they have killed us all over the world, uh uh on many different continents, ranging from uh Beirut, Lebanon in the nineteen eighties, where they blew up our marine barracks and our embassies to Cobart Towers and Saudi Arabia, and and there are leaders of the Iranian regime, including uh our man Ahmadi Najad now in New York with you, I guess.
+And they have killed us all over the world on many different continents, ranging from Beirut, Lebanon, in the 1980s, where they blew up our marine barracks and our embassies to Cobar Towers in Saudi Arabia.

 He ain't with me, pal.

-Well, he's he's where you are.
+Well, he's where you are.

-Yeah, well, he is uh uh yeah, well.
+Yeah, well, he is.

-Well, I mean, these men have been indicted for murder in in Germany and Austria and in Argentina.
+Well, I mean, these men have been indicted for murder in Germany and Austria and in Argentina.

-I said, Yeah, he's only been indicted in one foreign country instead of two.
+I said, yeah, he's only been indicted in one foreign country instead of two.

-So the Iranians have been coming after us, and if you look at American policy toward Iran for all those years, nonstop since 1979, it's a flat line.
+And if you look at American policy toward Iran for all those years, non-stop since 1979, it's a flat line.

 Every American president has convinced himself that we can negotiate our way out of this thing, that eventually there's a great deal to be made with the Iranians.

-Somebody who keeps doing the same thing hoping he'll get a different result.
+So every administration has fulfilled Einstein's definition of a crazy man, somebody who keeps doing the same thing, hoping he'll get a different result.

 What is your suggestion that we do, even though you say it may be too late?